mitre/nginx-stigready-baseline/README.md

-# Web Server SRG InSpec profile for nginx 1.15
+# Web Server SRG Verson 2 Release 3 InSpec profile for nginx 1.19

-InSpec profile testing secure configuration of nginx 1.15
+InSpec profile testing secure configuration of nginx 1.19

 ## Description

-This InSpec compliance profile is a collection of automated tests for secure configuration of nginx 1.15.
+This InSpec compliance profile is a collection of automated tests for secure configuration of nginx 1.19.

 InSpec is an open-source run-time framework and rule language used to specify compliance, security, and policy requirements for testing any